nightblade9/dungeons-of-the-sultanate/README.md

 # Development Environment Setup

-## Databases

-- Set up mongodb.
-If you're on Linux, you can grab the binaries from AUR.
-Start the service with `systemctl start mongodb`.
-Enable it running at startup via `systemctl enable mongodb`.

 ## Configurating OAuth2

 You need to configure OAuth2.
 First, create a new `src/main/java/resources/application-dev.yml` file with the required OAuth2 configuration: